-International undergraduate, graduate, and doctoral students
+International undergraduate, graduate and doctoral students

 Yet despite these developments, the following decades saw energy consumption increase dramatically – first in the Global North, and later in the Global South.
 For all that, electric power is still scarce, and electricity supply is unreliable in many developing countries such as India, Indonesia and most African states, particularly in remote locations.
-If these countries increase their use of fossil fuels to meet the rising energy demands of their growing populations, while established major emitters fail to reduce their emissions dramatically, atmospheric concentrations of greenhouse gases will lead to unmanageable global warming.
+If these countries increase their use of fossil fuels to meet the rising energy demands of their growing populations while established major emitters fail to dramatically reduce their emissions, atmospheric concentrations of greenhouse gases will lead to unmanageable global warming.

-These agreements assume an intensifying effort to replace fossil fuels (or reduce their consumption) by the use of renewable energy sources and significant improvements in the energy efficiency of industries, transport, and cities.
+These agreements assume an intensifying effort to replace fossil fuels (or reduce their consumption) by the use of renewable energy sources.
+The agreements should thereby drive significant improvements in the energy efficiency of industries, transport and cities.
 However, the need for rapid emission reductions goes well beyond what a transition to non-carbon based fuels can provide – raising questions about geoengineering and other potential technologies and their impacts.
 The need for rapid emissions cuts and the growing global demand for (renewable) energy raise critical questions about the technological potential as well as the socioeconomic and political implications of various technologies and approaches.